 67%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description does well at specifying concrete actions and occupying a clear niche (hardhat-deploy v1 to v2 migration), making it distinctive and specific.
-However, it lacks an explicit 'Use when...' clause, which is critical for Claude to know when to select this skill, and could benefit from additional natural trigger terms users might use.
+The description does well at specifying concrete migration actions and occupying a clear, distinct niche around hardhat-deploy v1-to-v2 migration.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
+Adding natural trigger terms users might say would also improve discoverability.

 Suggestions